farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 The player states their goal and, which `action` they are using.

-#### 2. GM Sets the Position
+#### 2. GM Sets the Risk

-The GM sets the position of the situation based on what has been established in the narrative.
+The GM sets the `risk` of the action based on what has been established in the narrative.

-- In a `controlled` position, the risk is limited.
+- When the risk is `low`, things are under control.
 Even if things go wrong, there is a way out.
-- In a `risky` position, the situation is dangerous.
+- When the risk is `moderate`, the situation is dangerous.
 If you fail, there will be repercussions.
-- In a `desperate` position, the odds are against you.
+- When the risk is `high`, the odds are against you.
 Attempting to go against them might backfire heavily.

-By default, an action roll is `risky`.
+By default, an action roll has a `moderate` risk.
 You wouldn’t be rolling if there was no risk involved.

 #### 3. GM Sets the Effect Rating